GCArullo/bayRing/README.md

 # Installation

+Tagged versions can be installed through: `pip install bayRing`.

-The package can be installed through:
+The source code can be installed through:

   ```
   pip install -r requirements.txt